nskrdev/swara/README.md

-# Swara (स्वर) - Intelligent Voice Dictation for Linux
+# Swara (స్వర) - Intelligent Voice Dictation for Linux

-**Swara** (स्वर - "voice/sound/tone" in Sanskrit) is an intelligent voice dictation tool for Linux with context awareness and AI processing.
+**Swara** (స్వర - "voice/sound/tone" in Telugu) is an intelligent voice dictation tool for Linux with context awareness and AI processing.

 ## Features